MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- Understanding Hessian Alignment for Domain Generalization. [[paper]](https://arxiv.org/abs/2308.11778)
+  - Sobhan Hemati, Guojun Zhang, Amir Estiri, Xi Chen. *ICCV 2023*
+  - Key Word: Hessian Alignment; Robust Optimization.
+  - <details><summary>Digest</summary>  This paper explores out-of-distribution (OOD) generalization in deep learning models, which is crucial in real-world applications like healthcare and autonomous vehicles.
+It focuses on gradient-based regularizers' effectiveness and analyzes the role of Hessian and gradient alignment in domain generalization.
+The study establishes that the spectral norm between the classifier's head Hessian matrices across domains is an upper bound of the transfer measure.
+The success of various regularizers is explained by their alignment of Hessians and gradients.
+The paper proposes efficient methods for aligning Hessians and gradients, achieving promising OOD generalization results in different scenarios.

 - PromptStyler: Prompt-driven Style Generation for Source-free Domain Generalization. [[paper]](https://arxiv.org/abs/2307.15199)
   - Junhyeong Cho, Gilhyun Nam, Sungyeon Kim, Hunmin Yang, Suha Kwak. *ICCV 2023*
   - Key Word: Source-free; Domain Generalization; Prompt Learning; Vision-Language.